Bobris/Bobril/README.md

 Use `npm up` to download all needed node modules.

-For TypeScript compilation you can use Visual Studio (even free version is perfect) On other platforms you can use `gulp ts`.
+For helping writing TypeScript you can use Visual Studio (even free version is perfect).
+Compilation on save is disabled.
+So you have to work with gulp started in background.
+It also means Visual Studio is not required for work.

-Start `gulp` for minification and generating statistic for LibSize example.
+Start `gulp` for TS compilation, minification and generating statistic for LibSize example.

+`gulp compilets` force compilation of all TS files.
+All files are compiled independently with ES3 target, `<script>` module style and enabled source maps.
+It means you have to properly write all referenced definition files (something Visual Studio will not show you).

 `gulp pages` upload examples to GitHub pages.